massimilianotamborrino/SMCABCnJRNMM/README.md

 The R-package is written and maintained by Massimiliano Tamborrino (firstname dot secondname at warwick.ac.uk).

 # What can you find in the package
 In this package, we provide the code for the nSMC-ABC algorithm (SMC-ABC for network inference) using a Bernoulli proposal for the binary $\{0,1\}$ parameters and a Gaussian kernel proposal for the real-valued ones.
-The Gaussian proposal is either the canonical version ('standard') or its optimased version ('olcml').
+The Gaussian proposal is either the canonical version ('standard') or its optimased version ('olcm').

 The main routine is "SMCABCnJRNMM_acceptrate.R", which performs nSMC-ABC with automatically decreasing tolerance levels and uniform priors, and user-specified: 1) Gaussian sampler ('standard' or 'olcm'); 2) minimum acceptance rate below which to stop the algorithm